webix-hub/docs/data/desktop/localization.md

 **Date and Time:**

 - *dateFormat, longDateFormat, fullDateFormat* - define the way day, month and year look in stated modes;
-- *timeFormat* - defines the way hours, minutes and seconds look.
+- *timeFormat* - defines the way hours, minutes and seconds look;
+- *am*,*pm* - define the way time before and after noon is marked.

 **Start Date**: